djsmacker01/Hailey-s-Hotel/readme.md

 - Header Background: #ffffff with transparent overlay
 - Active Navigation: #f7c331
 - Hover Effect in Buttons and Links: #f7c331

+## Value for Users

+This website provides significant value to users by:

+- **Simplified Booking Process**: Users can easily check availability and make reservations directly through the website.
+- **Comprehensive Information**: Detailed descriptions and high-quality images of rooms, amenities, and services help users make informed decisions.
+- **Mobile-Friendly Design**: Responsive layout ensures a seamless experience across all devices, allowing users to book on-the-go.
+- **Special Offers Access**: Users can discover exclusive deals and packages available only through our website.
+- **Virtual Tours**: Interactive gallery allows potential guests to explore the hotel before their stay.

 ## Project Structure